Władysław IV Vasa: Assessment

 Władysław had many plans (dynastic, about wars, territorial gains: regaining Silesia, Inflanty (Livonia), incorporation of Ducal Prussia, creation of his hereditary dukedom etc.), some of them with real chances of success, but for various reasons, most of them ended in failure during his 16-year reign.
 Though his grand international political plans failed, he did improve the Commonwealth foreign policy, supporting the establishment of a network of permanent diplomatic agents in important European countries.

-Throughout his life, Władysław successfully defended Poland against foreign invasions.
-He was recognized as a good tactician and strategist, who did much to modernize the Polish Army.
+Throughout his life, Władysław successfully defended the Commonwealth against foreign invasions.
+He was recognized as a good tactician and strategist, who did much to modernize the Commonwealth's Army.
 Władysław ensured that the officer corps was significantly large so that the army could be expanded; introduced foreign (Western) infantry to the Polish Army, with its pikes and early firearms, and supported the expansion of the artillery.
 His attempt to create a Polish–Lithuanian Commonwealth Navy resulted in the creation of a new port village, Władysławowo.
 Despite promising beginnings, Władysław failed to secure enough funds for the fleet creation; the ships were gone – sunk, or stolen – by the 1640s.

 The king, while Catholic, was very tolerant and did not support the more aggressive policies of the Counter-Reformation.
 When he took power, the Senate of Poland had 6 Protestant members; at the time of his death, it had 11.
 Despite his support for religious tolerance, he did fail, however, to resolve the conflict stemming from the Union of Brest split.
 Despite his support for the Protestants, he did not stop the growing tide of intolerance, either in Poland or abroad, as shown by the fate of the Racovian Academy, or an international disagreement between the faiths.
 Neither did he get involved with the disagreement about the Orthodox Cossacks, a group that he respected and counted on in his plans.